One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 The fireworks companies are based in their various respective countries, although most of the actual pyrotechnic devices are manufactured in China.

-In a typical night around 6000 fireworks are used, although sometimes, like with the Korean team in 2018, the displays can involve as many as 8000 individual fireworks or more.
+In a typical night around 6000 fireworks are used, although sometimes, like with the Korean team a couple of years ago, the displays can involve as many as 8000 individual fireworks or more.

 The barge used for the fireworks is owned by Seaspan and is used solely for fireworks events, we understand, although not only for just the three Celebration of Light evenings.
 The barge is also used for Canada Day, plus likely other times when needed in Vancouver.